annarabeony/anna-portfolio/case_studies/create-a-user-centric-cms-for-software-agents.md

 ## In a nutshell

-Through this project, I wanted to make the habit tracker something funnier (invite a friend to do the same) and bring a long-term vision to habits (highlight the aim and the consistency so that people can archive their dreams, instead of dreaming about it.
+Through this project, I wanted to make the habit tracker something funnier (invite a friend to do the same) and bring a long-term vision to habits (highlight the aim and the consistency) to make goals more tangible.